StevenLambion/SwiftDux/README.md

 #### onAppear() doesn't update the view when dispatching actions

-The built-in onAppear method does not trigger a view update.
-Use the provided onAppearAsync() instead.
+~~The built-in onAppear method does not trigger a view update.
+Use the provided onAppearAsync() instead.~~

+It is now working correctly, but it only seems to run on views directly attached to a view controller under the hood.
+Typically this is the View directly passed to a NavigationLink.
+The onDisappear modifier is still not working.
+I'm unsure if it's some kind of optimization or incomplete functionality.

-#### TextField cursor doesn't keep up with text while typing
+#### TextField caret doesn't keep up with text while typing

-Starting with beta 5, using an ObservableObject with a TextField causes the cursor to fall behind the text changes while typing too fast.
+Starting with beta 5, using an ObservableObject with a TextField causes the caret to fall behind the text changes while typing too fast.
 This doesn't appear to effect @State properties, but I have been able to reproduce it using a simple ObservableObject based model.
-This will likely be fixed in a future beta.
+I submitted a ticket.

 #### View doesn't update after it dispatches an action